DedalusProject/dedalus/docs/installation.rst

 Dedalus Package
 ---------------

-Dedalus is distribution using the mercurial version control system, and hosted on Bitbucket.
+Dedalus is distributed using the mercurial version control system, and hosted on Bitbucket.
 To install Dedalus itself, first install `mercurial <http://mercurial.selenic.com>`_, and then clone the main repository using::

     hg clone https://bitbucket.org/dedalus-project/dedalus